"Learn All About One Of The Best Keep Secrets For Disability Assistance"

 These are some of the core services you will find at your local CIL:

-Peer support (support groups, match up w/other with disabilities, transportation assistance)
+Peer support (support groups, match up with others with disabilities, and transportation assistance)

-And Sometimes more ...
-Depending on your local CIL you may also find, Legal Aid services, Access to treatment options, Grant writing assistance
+And sometimes more ...
+Depending on your local CIL, you may also find legal aid services, access to treatment options, and grant writing assistance.

-Pending the CIL's skill sets and resources there is likely to be other services beyond this.
+Depending upon the CIL's skill sets and resources, there is likely to be other services beyond this.

-CIL' exist in every nook and cranny of the USA ... as a matter of fact I live in a small town of just 3700 people and there is a center not far from me so its likely there is one in your back yard,
+CILs exist in every nook and cranny of the USA ... as a matter of fact, I live in a small town of just 3,700 people, and there is a center not far from me, so it is likely there is one in your backyard.

-Keep in mind when working with CIL's that they are like most government agencies that are understaffed and overworked so my word of advise is to be polite and persistent ...the squeaky wheel usually get the grease ...
+Keep in mind when working with CILs that they are like most government agencies that are understaffed and overworked; so my word of advice is to be polite and persistent ...the squeaky wheel usually gets the grease ...

 Watch this video to learn how to contact a CIL in your neighborhood or anywhere Click here